top of page

 Hi!

 I am currently a Master’s student at Carnegie Mellon University, Entertainment Technology Center.
-Focusing on human–computer interaction through diverse fabrication and creative technology methods.
+Focusing on how computational design and HCI methodologies can create novel sensory experiences and also, reduce the fabrication complexity of hybrid interactive systems.

 Previously, I was a visiting research student in the HCI-Engineering Group at CSAIL, Massachusetts Institute of Technology, and an HCI research intern at the Future Laboratory, Tsinghua University.
 I earned my Bachelor’s degree in Textile Engineering from Soochow University (Suzhou, China), where I was instructed by Professor Zhijuan Pan at the National Engineering Laboratory for Modern Silk, China.